kahlos/tuiss-toggle/prompt-history.md

 # Prompt 5
 The script executes fine, but it can't seem to find the bluetooth device.
 Lets include something into the script to run as a separate argument to scan for bluetooth devices using bleak to verify the blind address.

+# Prompt 6
+This is the output from a scan, help me identify my blinds and update the script to use the correct mac address

+# Prompt 7
+The script is now successfully connecting to the blinds, but it's failing to get the position data.
+Is the position data actually needed to execute the open or close command?

+# Prompt 8
+Lets simplify it so that we use command-line arguments instead to open and close the blinds, and not rely on needing the position for the toggle.
+Make it default to opening the blinds if no argument is given and then you can give an open or close argument.
+Also add a standard --help argument to list options and explain what the script does, dependencies etc.